exasol/s3-document-files-virtual-schema/doc/hands_on/hands_on.md

-# Hands on S3-Virtual-Schema
+# Hands-on S3-Virtual-Schema

 ![Hands on S3-Virtual-Schema](./title.png)

 ## Introduction

-In this guide we will walk through the setup of the Virtual Schema for document files stored on [AWS S3](https://aws.amazon.com/s3/).
+In this guide, we will walk through the setup of the Virtual Schema for document files stored on [AWS S3](https://aws.amazon.com/s3/).

 You need: